 - Other therapies if required, including physical therapy, educational programs, family therapies and developmental consultations including visits with a psychologist, medical doctors, developmental optometrists, social workers, or family counsellors.

 UNSTRUCTURED, SPONTANEOUS SESSIONS:

 - Dr. Greenspan always recommended that parents and other caregivers have eight or more 20-minute sessions every day of spontaneous developmentally appropriate interactions.
-This is the standard Floortime that we have discussed here at affect autism where you follow the child’s lead, tailor interactions to the child’s sensory profile, and expand and challenge the child at his/her developmental level.
+This is the standard Floortime that we have discussed here at affect autism where you follow the child’s lead, tailor interactions to the child’s sensory profile, and expand and challenge the child at their developmental level.

 - As you become more comfortable in this process, you can do Floortime anywhere, all the time.
 For instance, for children who are verbal and can open and close communication circles you can use it during dinner time.
-Offering the child his/her meal you can ask, “Would you like salt on that?” and then “Ok.
+Offering the child their meal you can ask, “Would you like salt on that?” and then “Ok.
 Would you like a little bit (gesturing a tiny bit) or a lot (gesturing a big amount)?” and then “Ok!
 Should I sprinkle it on very quickly or s-l-o-w-l-y?” to slow down and stretch out the interaction.